nilanjanchatterjee/parturition/README.md

 2. The spatial locations of the individual with the identified parturition location marked with a blue cross
 3. Net-squared displacement plot for the individual with the identified parturirion interval with blue dotted line

- - Parturition_date_output.csv: csv with the individual id, parturition time and parturition lat-long
+ - Parturition_date_output.csv: csv with the individual id, parturition time-interval, individual speed threshold and parturition lat-long

 ## Parameters